- United States

 - Medal Round: Best of the Projected 2022 Olympic Rosters

-The Czech Republic could send a relatively young roster with David Pastrnak leading the way.
+With NHL players heading to the 2022 Winter Olympics, the Czech Republic could send a relatively young roster with David Pastrnak leading the way.
 Additionally, their goaltending could be a strength with a handful of Czech netminders playing quality hockey at the NHL level.

 With that being said, let’s take a look at what Czech Republic’s roster could look like next year.

 Czech Republic’s Projected 2022 Olympic Roster

 Heading into the 2022 Winter Games, here’s how Czech Republic’s depth chart could round out with NHLers available to participate.

 |Ondrej Palat||Martin Necas||Jakub Voracek|

 |Radek Faksa||Pavel Zacha||Ondrej Kase|

 |Jakub Zboril||Tomas Kundratek|

 Compared to the rest of the world, the Czechs could have a relatively inexperienced roster when it comes to international tournaments.

 - Players from 2014 Olympic Games: 4